Meet the Crew

 Consultants

-These six crew members worked with Preston for years and their employment is cherished and always will be.
+These crew members worked with Preston for years and their employment is cherished and always will be.
 We thank them for all their work and inspiration.
 Preston really put great trust and faith in this crew.

 custom acoustic guitars preston thompson